mrzjy/FastChatWithGuidanceServing/README.md

-# FastChat
+# FastChatWithGuidanceServing

 (See [README_original.md](README_original.md) for the original FastChat Readme.)

 This project derives from [FastChat](https://github.com/lm-sys/FastChat) with **enhanced serving features**:

-Besides the original Openai APIs (v1/completion, v1/chat/completion), we also support [Guidance](https://github.com/microsoft/guidance) for serving (v1/guidance/completion)
+Besides the original Openai APIs (v1/completion, v1/chat/completion), we also support [Guidance](https://github.com/microsoft/guidance) for serving (v1/guidance/completion), making the LLM generation much more controllable than just prompt engineering.

 See [openai_api.md](docs/openai_api.md) for more details